e-landeros/agency/README.md

-##Mock agency site built wiht AngularJs
+##Mock agency site built with AngularJs
 #### all dummy text and random images were used I was trying plunker but reverted to desktop build.